1925 Grand Prix season

-The 1925 Grand Prix season was a watershed year in motor racing.
-It was the first year for the new AIACR World Manufacturers' Championship season.
+The 1925 Grand Prix season was the first year for the new AIACR World Manufacturers' Championship season.
 The championship was won by Alfa Romeo, with its P2 model.

 In January, the AIACR had settled on the championship format – four Grands Prix to be held in the US, Belgium, France and Italy (of minimum 800km length), with compulsory attendance of the Italian GP and the manufacturer's home race to qualify.
 The best three of the four results would count.
 It ran on the successful 2-litre formula already in place.

 This year, the Targa Florio was a competition between the French teams of Bugatti and Peugeot as the major Italian teams did not enter.
 In a close race, the Peugeots initially led but it was the smaller Bugatti of Bartolomeo Costantini that came through for the victory.
 Louis Wagner was second for Peugeot, after he was delayed when stopping to assist his teammate, Christian d'Auvergne, who had been seriously injured in an accident.